Marijuana Employer privacy in Scottsdale and Statewide laws

-With a Medical Marijuana Card, you are protected under the law.
+With an Arizona Medical Marijuana Card, you are protected under the law.
 Medicine and a patients health is confidentiality between the patient and the doctor.
-In many cases, employers will not know if you have a MMJ card, even if you get drug tested!
+In many cases, employers will not know if you have a Scottsdale MMJ card, even if you get drug tested!
 (Speak to the doctor for further information and refer to the AZ laws posted below.)

 The Department of Economic Security may request and have disclosed communicable disease information, including HIV information, relevant to an adoption, child placement or pursuant to a court ordered arrangement.